thatguycoul/smartwatch-data-pipeline-project/README.md

 The goal of this project was to test my skills using different tools, such as VS Code for Python and PostgreSQL for SQL to examine, clean up, and analyze data gathered from users' smartwatches.
 This is my first project after learning how to work with data for about a month.
 It was pretty hard at first, but I had fun scrounging through my notes in a way!

 Background:
-a

 I am someone that others would consider fit, or at least strong anyway.
 I figured that the best data I could start out with would be something fitness-related.
-Ding!
-That's when the search began!
 I found some anonymous smartwatch data from Kaggle that I could work with, as it wasn't too complicated for a first project.

 Tools Used: